Nexus-Mods/NexusMods.Paths/docs/Trees/Introduction.md

 | `ToDictionary`               | Populates a dictionary from the children of the tree node.                    | `IHaveKey`, `IHaveValue`          |

 [1] Siblings are determined on Value equality *when called from internal boxed struct*.
 This means, when called from struct, if all fields are the same on two nodes, they may be (incorrectly) assumed as same node.

+[2] Method has variants for including and excluding itself (the root).

 !!! note "All methods require one of the container interfaces such as `IHaveBoxedChildren` to be implemented, thus they are omitted from the table."